-Net pay is amount that is paid or issued to an employee as soon as deductions are taken out of the gross pay of the individual.
+Net pay is an amount that is paid or issued to an employee as soon as deductions are taken out of the gross pay of the individual.

 Is it best to Outsource Payroll processing?

 Regardless of whether you are running a small or medium-sized enterprise or large corporation, it is best to outsource processing of payroll to reputable specialized firms.
 Ideally, payroll outsourcing achieves these main goals: aid you in reducing risks and costs; offer you access to expertise of experts in performing crucial activities related to payroll; and free up resources and time to focus on the core activities of a business.